isomerpages/moe-punggolsec/_for-parents/Parents Gateway.md

 permalink: /useful-links/for-parents/parents-gateway/
 description: ""
 ---
 ![](/images/Our%20School/subbanner.jpg)

 ## Parents Gateway

 Parents Gateway is a mobile app specially designed for parents.
-Developed by MOE and GovTech, this app allows parents to engage closely with schools, receive information and perform a range of administrative functions including giving consent for school trips.
+Developed by MOE and GovTech, this app allows parents to engage closely with schools, receive information and perform a range of administrative functions, including giving consent for school trips.